 The Fernandina Beach Harbor Marina and public boat ramp downtown closed in late November 2018.
 A long-awaited marina makeover is underway during 2019.

 As of this writing (February 2019), if all goes as scheduled, the anticipated marina reopening is possibly by late summer 2019.
-UPDATE: Delayed, new opening target month is MARCH 2020.
+UPDATE: There were delays in opening.
+However, as of January 24, 2020, the Fernandina Harbor Marina is back open!
+See latest news and photos of new marina facilities.

 For those who have not had the opportunity to see what’s going on at the riverfront, take a look at photo gallery below.
 These photos were taken on various dates, capturing scenes of the marina as work is underway.